image-rs/canvas/canvas/Readme.md

 # image-canvas

-Provides a planar, colored, convertible frame buffer based on `image-canvas`.
+Provides a planar, colored, convertible frame buffer based on `image-texel`.

 **Work-In-Progress**: Do not use in production yet.
 The version is above `0.0.*` incidentally, the API may change rapidly.
 That said, we will adhere to